 Given annually, the David Stolberg Meritorious Service Award recognizes a member for his or her exceptional volunteer work.
 Nominees may not be a board member or anyone who is paid by SEJ.

-The 2013 award was presented on Wednesday, October 2nd at SEJ's 23rd Annual Conference in Chattanooga, TN.
+The 2014 award was presented on Wednesday, September 3 at SEJ's 24th Annual Conference in New Orleans, LA.

 Volunteers are the lifeblood of SEJ.
 Member-volunteers organize tours and panels for the conference, implement the awards program, contribute to the SEJournal, serve as mentors, and sit on any number of committees.
 Absent our member-volunteers, SEJ could not achieve the results it does.